sole/rtcamera/docs/Walkthrough.md

 Sadly, sometimes the cutting-edge technologies won't work for people who prefer stable and proven technologies.
 Ah, if everyone was on Nightly!
 But that is not the case.
 Thus, we need to make sure that the new and nifty features are available before using them.
 If they are, *great*.
 If they are not, then we should try to either degrade, or hide things so that the app not only does not break, but still makes sense.

 For our particular case, there were two fundamental technologies without which the app can't work: WebGL and WebRTC.
-WebGL is already present in Firefox OS, which is incredibly great, but here's the downside: WebRTC is not available there yet.
+WebGL is already present in Firefox OS, which is incredibly great, but here's the downside: WebRTC is not available there _yet_, so we can't get a live camera stream.
 But we figured out that you could still use the app in that case, by picking existing images to process them _with_ WebGL.
 Granted, it's not the same funny and exciting experience as processing images in real time, but it still provides value to the user.

-I factored the code that dealt with the webcam into a file funnily called gumHelper.
-No, it doesn't have anything to do with teeth; it stands for _getUserMediaHelper_, where getUserMedia is the part of WebRTC that allows us to access the computer's webcam (with the user's permission, of course).
-This little class tries to be a bit smart and compensate for shortcomings in some implementations, apart from also providing us with a unified, unprefixed way to access the webcam.
-Thus, I used it to detect if gUM support was present.
-If it is, the "Camera" button is shown.
+I factored the code that dealt with the webcam into a file funnily called [gumHelper.js](../js/gumHelper.js).
+No, it doesn't have anything to do with gums or keeping your teeth healthy; it stands for _getUserMediaHelper_, where ```getUserMedia``` is the part of WebRTC that allows us to access the computer's webcam (with the user's permission, of course).
+This little class tries to be a bit smart and compensate for shortcomings in some implementations, besides also providing us with a unified, unprefixed way to access the webcam.
+Thus, I used it to detect if ```getUserMedia``` support was present.
+If it is, the _Camera_ button is shown.
 Otherwise, it remains hidden.
 A simplified workflow that checks for support and then starts streaming could look like this:

 ```javascript
 if(navigator.getMedia) {